John Arnold (bishop): Bishop of Salford

 On 30 September 2014, Arnold was appointed as the 11th Bishop of Salford to succeed Bishop Terence Brain who had retired upon reaching the age of 75.
 He was installed at Salford Cathedral on 8 December 2014.

 In 2015, Arnold commenced a period of consultation to prepare the diocese for the future.
 A Proposal for Restructuring was published in July 2016, with feedback invited until October.
 The final plan was then published in January 2017.
 The plans involve a drastic reduction in the number of parishes and churches within the diocese.
 As of February 2021, 17 churches have been closed under this consultation, with one of these, the church of the Holy Rosary in Fitton Hill, named by conservationist Henrietta Billings as a heritage concern, calling it a threat to the Georg Mayer-Marton mosaic and fresco inside.
 Following a campaign the church was granted Grade II listed status in August 2022.

-Arnold was appointed as Spokesperson on the Environment for the Catholic Bishops Conference of England and Wales and has been working to convert the grounds of his official residence Wardley Hall into a Laudato Si' Centre, for training and leading efforts in the Catholic Church on climate change.
+Arnold is the Lead Bishop of the Catholic Bishops Conference of England and Wales for the Environment, and has been working to convert the grounds of his official residence, Wardley Hall, into a Laudato Si' Centre, to be used for training and leading efforts in the Catholic Church on climate change.

 In November 2021, a major renovation project was announced for Salford Cathedral requiring the closure of the building from March 2023 to December 2024.

 In November 2022, Arnold retired as Chair of the Oxford and Cambridge Catholic Education Board, after serving for 16 years, being replaced by Bishop Nicholas Hudson.